-If you have additional questions on choosing a commuter benefit option, you may find the frequently asked questions document helpful.
+If you have additional questions about choosing a commuter benefit option, you may find the frequently asked questions document helpful.

-Click the Get Started tab under the commuter benefit of your choice for a step-by-step guide in complying with the Program.
+Click Get Started under the commuter benefit of your choice for a step-by-step guide in complying with the Program.

-OPTION 1: PRE TAX BENEFIT
+OPTION 1: PRE-TAX BENEFIT